metalabharvard/metalabharvard.github.io/_people/mike.md

 twitter:
 instagram: time_value_of_art
 ---

 Mike Maizels is an art historian and curator whose work brings the visual arts into productive collision with a broad range of disciplinary histories and potential futures.
-As an historian, he has undertaken several book projects including Barry Le Va: The Aesthetic Aftermath (University of Minnesota, 2015), In and Out Phase: An Episodic History of Art and Music in the 1960s (Forthcoming, University of Michigan), and Collecting the Now: Studies in the Postwar Art Market (In Progress).
+He is the author of three books and more than a dozen articles on topics ranging from the philosophy of mathematics to the influence of hip hop on the contemporary art market.
+Maizels curatorial ventures have included the first museum retrospective given to a videogame maker and led to the discovery of CIA training camps hidden in the Arkansas National Forest.

-Maizels curatorial ventures have included  the first museum retrospective given to a videogame maker (The Game Worlds of Jason Rohrer) and lead to the discovery of hidden CIA training camps in the Arkansas National Forest (Until it Reached Into Our Lives...).
-He is now at work on two major projects,  a multimedia opera produced in collaboration with two members of 808 Mafia, and a cryptocurrency mining installation that will be presented in both the US and China next year.
+At metaLAB, Maizels is focusing on a pair of book projects—a series of essays on art and media in contemporary China, and a new economic history of contemporary art.
+He is also working on a number of experimental exhibitions, including the forthcoming [Curatorial (Ai)gents](https://metalabharvard.github.io/projects/curatorial-aigents/).
+His most recent most book, on the intersecting histories of “minimalism” in contemporary art and music, [is now available](https://www.press.umich.edu/11489215/in_and_out_of_phase) from the University of Michigan Press.

-In addition to his work at metaLAB, Maizels is concurrently pursuing an MBA at the MIT Sloan Fellows Program (2019-2020)
+Maizels hold a PhD in the History of Art and Architecture from the University of Virginia and an MBA from MIT Sloan.